snakypy/dotctrl/README.md

 ## Extras

-### Deploy e Clone do repositório Dotctrl
+### Deploy and Clone from Dotctrl repository

-Agora que você tem o controle de seus elementos, é hora de fazer o deploy dos mesmo em um serviço de git.
+Now that you have control of your elements, it's time to deploy them to a git service.
-Este exemplo abaixo mostrará como realizar o deploy e clone no [GitHub](https://github.com).
+This example below will show you how to deploy and clone on [GitHub](https://github.com).

 1 - Deploy:

-A - Entrando na pasta raiz criada do **Dotctrl**:
+A - Entering the root folder created by **Dotctrl**:

 Linux: